Teaching of Welsh history: Lack of teaching skills

 According to some, there is a lack of investment and a skills gap when it comes to teaching Welsh history in both primary and secondary schools.
 Education adviser Dr. Huw Griffiths has said that making Welsh history compulsory is a "game changer" but that there is insufficient resources for teachers in Wales.
 He says that teachers have had far more exposure to the history of the US and the Nazi's than Welsh history and don't have the expertise to teach Welsh history, adding that this is "a vicious circle that we need to break".

-Elin Jones has said about the state of Welsh history teaching that she is concerned that the state of delivery of Welsh history could be in the "same position as we were 20 years ago".
-Jones said that she wants to see "more than legislating" and that teachers need to shown how to deliver the history which includes ethnic minority history and incorporating Welsh history teaching with a wider context.
+Elin Jones has said that she is concerned that the state of Welsh history teaching could be in the "same position as we were 20 years ago".
+Jones said that she wants to see "more than legislating" and that teachers need to be shown how to deliver the history which includes ethnic minority history and incorporating Welsh history teaching with a wider context.
 She said that there is no guidance for teachers to deliver this.